 It sounds a little sci-fi: Swab your mouth, drop it in a test tube, get a readout of ancestral causes of death and statistical analyses of the markers for health you should keep your eyes on.

-This future isn’t as distant as you might imagine: 23andMe’s October 2021 acquisition of Lemonaid Health was aimed at expanding the genetic service’s reach into healthcare.
+This future isn’t as distant as you might imagine, and in fact, might already be here: genetic testing is an increasingly common part of healthcare.
 The opportunities that come with new technological applications also often come with some risks, new ethical dilemmas, and considerations for the insurance industry.
 Genetic testing is no exception.

 At AgentSync, we’re big on ethics – building a business on helping people stay compliant does that to you.
 While we’re taking a peek at high-level considerations, make sure if you work with anything adjacent to genetic testing that you’re following real legal best practices and not just our (admittedly super cool) blog.